- Grad Students

 - What should I do to ensure a successful Internship experience?

 - What should I do when completing my Internship?

 What is an internship?

 Simply put, an internship is a structured opportunity for you to learn, grow, and contribute in a professional setting.
 There are many variations of internships: They might be paid or unpaid, part-time or full-time, taken for credit or no credit.
 They could be local, national, or abroad.
 They might be called field work, community service, volunteer work, or internships.
 Regardless of these variations, what makes an internship an internship are these common features.
-Looking for information you can take with you?
-Click here to view our Internships handout.

 - Is a structured learning experience

 - Provides opportunities to apply classroom knowledge in a “real world” professional environment